mattrips/scratchPad/Protocol Conformance v2.md

 ## 1.4 Most Specialized Implementation
-Among a type's unconditionally accessible implementations of a protocol requirement, the most specialized will serve as the protocol witness for the requirement.
+Among a type's unconditionally accessible implementations of a protocol requirement, the most specialized implementation will serve as the protocol witness for the requirement.
 The relative specialization between two implementations, `i`*<sub>1</sub>* and `i`*<sub>2</sub>*, is determined as follows:

 If `i`*<sub>1</sub>* is declared in an extension of a protocol and `i`*<sub>2</sub>* is declared on t (whether in the declaration and/or an extension), then `i`*<sub>2</sub>* is more specialized.